 Type 2 Diabetes Mellitus

-- 0.25 mg SC once per week for 4 weeks initially; then increase to 0.5 mg per week
+- 0.25 mg SC once per week for 4 weeks initially; then increase to 0.5 mg once weekly.

-- Note: the initial 0.25-mg dose is intended for treatment initiation and is not effective for glycemic control
+- The initial 0.25-mg dose is intended for treatment initiation and is not effective for glycemic control

-- After 30 days on 3 mg/day: increase to 7 mg orally once daily
+- After 30 days on 3 mg per day; Increased to 7 mg orally daily

-- After 30 days on 7 mg/day: may increase the dose to 14 mg orally once daily if additional glycemic control needed
+- After 30 days on 7 mg per day; May increase dose to 14 mg orally daily if additional glycemic control needed

-- Taking 14 mg/day orally: Transition to 0.5 mg SC once weekly on the day after the last oral dose
+- Taking 14 mg per day orally: transition to 0.5 mg SC once per week on day after last oral dose

-- Taking 0.5 mg/week SC: Transition to 7 mg or 14 mg orally starting up to 7 days after last SC injection
+- Taking 0.5 mg per week SC: transition to 7 mg or 14 mg orally starting up to 7 days after last SC injection

 - There is no equivalent oral dose for the 1-mg SC dose

-- Initiate with a low dose and gradually escalate to a maintenance dose of 2.4 mg/week SC to minimize GI adverse reactions
+- Initiate with low dose and gradually escalate to maintenance dose of 2.4 mg/week SC to minimize GI adverse reaction

 - Weeks 9-12: 1 mg